asreview/asreview/asreview/webapp/tests/integration_tests/README.md

 Use the following command to execute one or more modules:

 ```
-$ pytest -v -s <path to specific module or integration-test folder> \
+$ pytest -v -o <path to specific module or integration-test folder> \
     --driver <browser> \
     --url <URL> \
     --database-uri <database URI>